ChrisR08/HTML_CSS_JS-Food-Blog-Site/README.md

-Build a complete website with Vanilla HTML, CSS & Javascript.
+Build a complete website with Vanilla HTML, CSS & JavaScript.

 ## Overview